 - Respect subject-matter experts for their subject-matter expertise.

 - Respect content designers for their understanding of the audiences.

-- Respect writers for their understanding of grammars and tone.
+- Respect writers for their understanding of grammars, voice, and tone.

 Your reviewer has approved the skeleton bullet points.
 They know the substance.
 They may now have additional points to make and maybe that’s OK.
 But the style isn’t their remit.